Skip to main content

 Healthcare Manager Salary

 Healthcare management is experiencing rapid growth and offers excellent salaries.
-As of May 2020, healthcare managers had a median annual wage of $104,280, according to the U.S. Bureau of Labor Statistics (BLS).
-Among the 422,300 healthcare managers employed across the U.S., the median hourly compensation was slightly over $50 per hour as of May 2020.
+As of May 2023, medical and health services managers had a median annual salary of $110,680, according to the U.S. Bureau of Labor Statistics (BLS).
+Salaries vary by type of organization (e.g., hospital or private practice), location, and experience.

-These jobs also offer professional perks, including high rates of job satisfaction, personal autonomy (the ability to take ownership of one’s work), and transferable skills including leadership, data analysis, management, and strategic planning.
+These jobs also offer professional perks, including high rates of job satisfaction; personal autonomy (the ability to take ownership of one’s work); and transferable skills, including leadership, data analysis, management, and strategic planning.

 Salaries Based on Job Title